 5c) Explain how roots absorb water and then transport it to the xylem, noting any special adaptations that help these processes to occur.
 [9]

+Transport of water into the roots occurs by a process called osmosis.
+Osmosis is the movement of water from an area of high water concentration to an area of low water concentration across a partially permeable membrane.
+This process is only possible because the concentration of water in the soil is greater than inside the cells.
+Water then crosses the epidermal cells of the root hair and travels by 2 possibly routes.
 The first route is called the apoplastic root.
 This is when water move into the root hair straight through the cell walls.
 It does not penetrate through the cell wall and through the plasma memebrane but instead seeps through the cell wall (analogy: like water seeping through blotting paper) and move within the extracellular spaces (spaces outside of the cell).
 However, the water cannot get into the endodermic because of the Casparian strip which is impermeable to water.
 Therefore the water has to pass through the endodermal cell (this time water goes through a plasma membrane) and then it enters the vascular tissue that is the xylem.
 This is an adaptive process which allows selective filtering of certain minerals in the water because the plasma membrane of the endodermal cells are permeable to certain minerals.

 The second route is called the symplastic route whereby the water move into the roote hairs and they go straight through the plasma membrane and straight through the endodermal cells and into the vascular tissue as in the apoplastic route.